Opinion

 Copyright 2010

-It is a scientific fact that if you suffer from multiple sclerosis and you smoke pot then you will feel good.
+It is a scientific fact that if you suffer from multiple sclerosis and you smoke pot you will feel good.

 It is also true that if you have a plantar wart on your left big toe and you smoke a little loco weed you will feel good.